The Difference Between Stain and Paint: Which Should You Choose?

 This is why stains reveal the surface beneath, whereas paint completely conceals it.
 Another distinction is that paint sits on a surface, whereas stains seep into it.
 Paint must be applied to a primed surface first, whereas staining does not require a primed surface.

-Below, we look at the pros and cons of stain and paint to help you make an informed decision on which to use to achieve the desired outcome for your home project.
+Below, we look at the pros and cons of stain and paint to help you decide which to use to achieve the desired outcome for your home project.

 Stain